Parts of Australia's Great Barrier Reef show highest coral cover in 36 years | Headlines

 The report comes as UNESCO considers whether to list the Great Barrier Reef as "in danger", following a visit by UNESCO experts in March.
 The World Heritage Committee meeting where the fate of the reef was on the agenda was due to be held in Russia in June but was postponed.
 In a key measure of reef health, AIMS defines hard coral cover of more than 30% as high value, based on its long-term surveys of the reef.

-On the northern region, average hard coral cover grew to 36% in 2022 from a low of 13% in 2017, while on the central region hard coral cover increased to 33% from a low of 12% in 2019 - the highest levels recorded for both regions since the institute began monitoring the reef in 1985.
-However in the southern region, which generally has higher hard coral cover than the other two regions, cover fell to 34% in 2022 from 38% a year earlier.
+In the northern region, the average hard coral cover grew to 36% in 2022 from a low of 13% in 2017, while in the central region hard coral cover increased to 33% from a low of 12% in 2019 - the highest levels recorded for both regions since the institute began monitoring the reef in 1985.
+In the southern region, however, which generally has higher hard coral cover than the other two regions, the cover fell to 34% in 2022 from 38% a year earlier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)